Reviews

 Copper and Skye weren’t huge fans of The Pets Table, so we didn’t stick with them after our trial.
 The meal pouches have a portion guide, but it was hard to use because the packets are so flat and the fresh food so mushy.

 Powered by HelloFresh, they’ve got a relatively simple sign-up process, and it’s hassle-free to cancel.
 We liked having this flexibility to cancel with minimal faff.
 We paid just under $300 for Copper and Skye’s meals.
-I was surprised by the cos,t considering HelloFresh is a relatively affordable service.
+I was surprised by the cost,t considering HelloFresh is a relatively affordable service.

 Wrapping Up